jhjh-kim/jhjh-kim/README.md

 - **Tools:** Docker, Git, Linux

 ### 💡 Fun Facts
+- 🎓 Outside of tech, I’m passionate about addressing educational inequality and giving back to my local community through programming education.
+- 🌏 I speak Korean, English, and Japanese, and love learning languages to connect with people around the world.
 - 🏃‍♂️ Completed my first 10K race — clocked in at 1:11.
 - 🤝 Love brainstorming with new people to spark fresh ideas.
-- 🌏 I speak Korean, English, and Japanese, and love learning languages to connect with people around the world.
 - 🧠 Former psychology major.
 Connecting the dots - I'm also interested in brain-computer interfaces (BCI) and brain-inspired AI.

 <!--